Dustyposa/goSpider/python_advance/翻译计划/异步爬虫/README.md

 [^9]: The `@asyncio.coroutine` decorator is not magical.
 In fact, if it decorates a generator function and the `PYTHONASYNCIODEBUG` environment variable is not set, the decorator does practically nothing.
 It just sets an attribute, `_is_coroutine`, for the convenience of other parts of the framework.
 It is possible to use asyncio with bare generators not decorated with `@asyncio.coroutine` at all.[↩](http://aosabook.org/en/500L/a-web-crawler-with-asyncio-coroutines.html#fnref7)
 [^ 10]:  Python 3.5's built-in coroutines are described in [PEP 492](https://www.python.org/dev/peps/pep-0492/), "Coroutines with async and await syntax."[↩](http://aosabook.org/en/500L/a-web-crawler-with-asyncio-coroutines.html#fnref8)

+[^ 11]: This future has many deficiencies.
+For example, once this future is resolved, a coroutine that yields it should resume immediately instead of pausing, but with our code it does not.
+See asyncio's Future class for a complete implementation.[↩](http://aosabook.org/en/500L/a-web-crawler-with-asyncio-coroutines.html#fnref9)

+[^11]: